Is there a connection between creativity and mental illness?

 - Learning early in life the importance of finding stimulation and ways to pass time in solitary, isolated, “boring” situations — school, church, time-outs, detentions, early bedtimes in the summer, rural life, winter holidays, and other prison-like conditions commonly inflicted on children.

-- Prison literature, especially around the liberating role of reading, and the ways people have kept their sanity in solitary confinement.
+- Prison literature, Camus’s existentialist novels, and the autobiographies of African Americans from Frederick Douglass to Malcom X stress the liberating role of reading, and the ways people have kept their sanity in solitary confinement and other trying situations.

 - My own experience with remarkably abusive, traumatic, and physically challenging conditions where something like denial verging on delusion held my life together with the most meaningful interpretations of the facts that I could muster.
 (This led from a youthful idealism to an adult idealistic fatalism.)